 For artists working in a photorealistic or hyperrealistic drawing style, patience is key.
 Hundreds of hours can be passed in front of any artwork in order to polish to a level where it looks like a photograph.
 While portraiture is a popular subject for hyperrealist drawings, you don't need to limit yourself.
 For instance, artist Cj Hendry uses colored pencil to draw colorful blobs on paint that look so real, you'll want to dip your paintbrush in them.

 This type of drawing can be extremely technical, but no less artistic.
 While architectural drawing is a skill often honed in the design world, non-architects are still able to create stunning artwork.
-Whether drawing an exact replica of a historical building like Notre Dame or creating your own fantasy piece of architecture, precision and attention to detail are necessary.
+Whether drawing an exact replica of a historical building like Notre Dame or creating your own fantasy piece of architecture, precision, attention to detail, and an understanding of perspective drawing are necessary.

 View this post on Instagram